CedricDeVijt/CompilersProject/README.md

 The project is structured as follows:

 - `src/` contains the source code for the compiler
-- `tests/` contains the test cases for the compiler
+- `src/tests/` contains the test input files and python scripts to run the tests
 - `test.sh` is a shell script that runs all the tests
-- `README.md` contains the project description and team members
+- `README.md` contains the project description
-- `TODO_AST.md` contains the requirements for the project
+- `TODO_AST.md` contains the AST requirements for the project
+- `TODO_LLVM.md` contain all the features that are implemented for the LLVM code generation
+- `TODO_MIPS.md` contain all the features that are implemented for the MIPS code generation

 ## ANTLR Grammar